CNN cited the American Immigration Council's recent report ...

 Understanding the Legal Challenges to Executive Action

 Within hours of the announcement, notorious Maricopa County, Arizona Sheriff Joe Arpaio challenged the President’s plan to defer deportations in a Washington, D.C., federal court, in a case named Arpaio v.
 Obama.
-Shortly thereafter, representatives of 17 states filed a similar case in a Brownsville, Texas, federal court, with 9 other states later joining the lawsuit, in a case named Texas v.
-United States.
+Shortly thereafter, representatives of 17 states filed a similar case, Texas v.
+United States, in a Brownsville, Texas, federal court, with 9 other states later joining the lawsuit.
 On the other hand, a broad spectrum of supporters—including 15 states and the District of Columbia—filed “friend-of-the-court” briefs supporting the President’s plan.

 The U.S. Government opposed both lawsuits on the grounds that the President’s actions were a lawful use of prosecutorial discretion, and that the plaintiffs lacked “standing” to bring their cases, since plaintiffs were not harmed.
 Both arguments are supported by a wide range of law professors and experts.